open223/models.open223.info/examples/pnnl-bdg1-2.md

 This reference building was developed for and first described in the journal article ["Metadata Schemas and Ontologies for Building Energy Applications: A Critical Review and Use Case Analysis"](https://doi.org/10.3390/en14072024).

-This example Building 1 model 2 is provided by Pacific Northwest National Laboratory.
-See also [Building 1 model 1](../bdg1-1.md) for a different modeling approach for the same building.
+Example Building 1 model 2 is provided by Pacific Northwest National Laboratory.
+See also [Building 1 model 1](../nist-bdg1-1.md) for a different modeling approach for the same building.

 ### Schematic view